-“Transubstantiation” is an English term based on the Latin words for the process of change in substance, as “transportation” is for the process of changing location.
-In Catholic theology, “transubstantiation” indicates the change that the elements of communion undergo when they change from bread and wine into the body and blood of Jesus Christ.
+Transubstantiation is an English term based on the Latin words for the process of change in substance, as transportation is for the process of changing location.
+In Catholic theology, transubstantiation indicates the change that the elements of Communion undergo when they change from bread and wine into the body and blood of Jesus Christ.
 This change is utterly unique because this substantial change occurs without any accidental change.
 With the exception of some remarkable Eucharistic miracles, transubstantiation does not result in a change that is empirically detectable or scientifically provable.
-The doctrine is thus not believed because of any perceived change, but it is believed to be the best explanation for biblical statements that identify the communion meal with Jesus’ body and blood (John 6:53-58; Luke 22:19-20; 1 Cor.
-11:26-27), as well as the testimony of the historic church.
+The doctrine is thus not believed because of any perceived change, but it is believed to be the best explanation for biblical statements that identify the Communion meal with Jesus’ body and blood (Luke 22:19-20; John 6:53-58; 1 Cor.
+11:26-27), as well as the testimony of the historic Church.

 Christians who fail to discern Jesus’ body and blood in the Eucharist have been tragically misled.
-All Christians believe in an omnipotent God who could perform the miracle of transubstantiation if He willed it to happen.
-That same God inspired scriptures that (if taken literally) teach that the communion meal is truly Jesus’ body and blood.
-That God who inspired the Scriptures built a Church based on the Eucharist, and that Church taught the dogma for 1,200 years before Aquinas explained it philosophically, and it remained virtually unquestioned until the sixteenth century, during the Reformation.
-Denial of the dogma of transubstantiation is contrary to both sacred Scripture and Tradition.
+All Christians believe in an omnipotent God who could perform the miracle of transubstantiation if he willed it.
+That same God inspired passages from Scripture that (if taken literally) teach that the Communion meal is truly Jesus’ body and blood.
+That God who inspired Scripture built a Church based on the Eucharist, and that Church taught the dogma for 1,200 years before Aquinas explained it philosophically, and it remained virtually unquestioned until the sixteenth century, during the Reformation.
+Denial of the dogma of transubstantiation is contrary to both Sacred Scripture and Sacred Tradition.

-What is perhaps an even larger problem, though, is that arguments against transubstantiation based on appearance seem to work equally well against the Incarnation of the Son of God.
+What is perhaps an even larger problem, though, is that arguments against transubstantiation based on appearance seem to work equally well against the incarnation of the Son of God.
 Being made in the form of a man (Phil.
-2:5-8), Jesus’ divinity could not be detected by any empirical means, and one could say that his dual nature is even harder to believe than a transubstantiated communion meal!
+2:5-8), Jesus’ divinity could not be detected by any empirical means, and one could say his dual nature is even harder to believe than a transubstantiated Communion meal!
 Jesus was clearly a human being with all the limitations of humanity, yet Christianity teaches that he was also God, the second person of the Holy Trinity.
-These are not just big differences – without the faith as authoritatively taught by the Church since its origin, they can appear to be logically contradictory.
+These are not just big differences—without the faith as authoritatively taught by the Church since its origin, they can appear to be logically contradictory.